 If you are breast-feeding and doing moderate exercise (the 30 minutes of moderate-intensity exercise as described above), this should not reduce the quantity or the quality of your breast milk or have any knock-on effects on your baby.

 However, you still need to be sensible with your physical activity after you have given birth.
 It is generally advised that you can start walking, doing pelvic floor exercises and stretching immediately after birth provided that you have had a normal vaginal delivery with no complications.
 You should gradually increase your physical activity to build up to your pre-pregnancy levels.
-If you have had a caesarean section, you should ask your doctor or midwife when it is safe for you to start physical activity.
+If you have had a caesarean section, you should ask your doctor or midwife to advise you about when it is safe for you to start physical activity.
 In general, it is not usually recommended to start until after your postnatal check at 6-8 weeks.

 Did you find this information useful?